GOP, Dems split on Hope Hicks subpoena after House panel interview

 Schiff disagreed, saying that the committee was using “one rule for Bannon and one for everyone else.”

-Hicks has also been interviewed by special counsel Robert Mueller, according to published reports, along with other White House officials.
+Hicks also has been interviewed by special counsel Robert Mueller, according to published reports, along with other White House officials.
 Mueller is investigating matters related to the Russian meddling and potential obstruction of an ongoing federal inquiry.

 While the investigation is focused on Russian interference during the campaign, House investigators also had questions about her time in the White House, including her role in drafting a statement about a 2016 meeting between Trump campaign officials and Russians.
 That statement has been of particular interest to Mueller.

 The White House has said the president was involved in drafting the statement after news of the meeting broke last summer.
-The statement said the meeting primarily concerned a Russian adoption program, though emails released later showed that Trump's eldest son, Donald Trump Jr., enthusiastically agreed to the sit-down with a Russian lawyer and others after he was promised dirt on Trump's presidential rival, Democrat Hillary Clinton.
-Hicks was with the president on Air Force One while they were writing the initial statement.
+The statement said the meeting primarily concerned a Russian adoption program, though emails released later showed that Trump’s eldest son, Donald Trump, Jr., enthusiastically agreed to the sit-down with a Russian lawyer and others after he was promised dirt on Trump’s presidential rival, Democrat Hillary Clinton.
+Hicks was with the president on Air Force One, while they were writing the initial statement.

 “All of our questions about what went into that statement went unanswered,” Schiff said.